gvwilson/sensibleadventures/princess-bear/middle.md

 The prince glanced up.
 "Filling the canteen," he said.
 "We're out of water."

 "Hold it by the strap," the sergeant ordered.
-"Don't put your hand in the stream.
+"Don't put your hand in the water.
 Just dip the canteen.
 Yes, like that."

 The prince lowered the canteen into the stream.
 Fat bubbles escaped from the mouth for a moment, and then the prince said, "What...?"
 The bubbles were